cristiancristea00/curriculum-vitae/README.md

 - Generated an artificial dataset of facial images with individuals wearing medical masks correctly or incorrectly, leveraging facial landmarks
 - Engineered and trained a neural network model using transfer learning, optimising it for real-time inference of mask compliance
-- Developed a Python-based application using \texttt{rospy} to integrate the neural network with the [TIAGo from PAL Robotics](https://pal-robotics.com/robot/tiago)
+- Developed a Python-based application using rospy to integrate the neural network with the [TIAGo](https://pal-robotics.com/robot/tiago) from PAL Robotics
 - Designed and implemented an algorithm to accurately extract and analyse body temperature readings from a thermographic camera feed

 # Education

-## University of Science and Technology POLITEHNICA Bucharest
+## Faculty of Electronics, Telecommunications and Information Technology – University of Science and Technology POLITEHNICA Bucharest

-**M.Sc. in Advanced Computing in Embedded Systems**
+*M.Sc. in Advanced Computing in Embedded Systems*

 **Period:** Sep 2023 to present